Tag Archives: Chas Sinclair

 It all ends with that ominous shadow and the set up is complete, ready for the showdown to come.
 One of the best strips from OiNK’s whole run and a highlight of the weeklies, Jeremy would bring the character back for a second mini-series after a great reception from readers.
 In a later review I’ll take a closer look at the more serialised format of the weeklies and this will form a big part of that.

 For a new weekly schedule some changes had to be made to the make up of the comic.
-I wouldn’t notice the biggest one until I finished reading it, another wouldn’t be obvious until next week, but I was very aware that it felt more ‘organised’ for want of a better word.
-So much planning went into making previous OiNKs feel randomly put together and, while we do have plenty of little one-offs here, most strips are full pages, while half-pages are all kept together in groups and the mini-strips all placed onto one page.
+I wouldn’t notice the biggest one until I finished reading this issue, another wouldn’t be obvious until next week, but I was very aware that it felt more ‘organised’ for want of a better word.
+So much planning went into making previous OiNKs feel randomly put together and, while we do have plenty of little one-offs here most strips are full pages, while half-pages are all kept together in groups and the mini-strips all placed onto one page.

 It’s nice to see Harry the Head back to being a simple gag strip again instead of trying to have serialised cliffhangers every issue and the others are all on top of their game too.
 Always interesting to see how the writing duties would often change for each strip, such as Mark Rodgers writing Marc Riley’s Harry and Davy Francis writing Marc’s Doctor Mooney while his own creation Greedy Gorb is written by Griffiths+Kane.
 Keeps things fresh.
+Zootown is by David Haldane as always.

 Would potential new readers fork out more for fewer pages if they weren’t aware of how much OiNK crammed in?

 Back in 1988 I was surprised I finished the issue so quickly and originally put it down to just enjoying it so much that it flew by.
-But something made me check the amount of pages when I noticed there were no page numbers anymore.
+But something made me count the amount of pages when I noticed there were no page numbers anymore.
 To my dismay OiNK was now 24 pages instead of 32!
 It’s only from reading the Crash magazine interview with co-editor Tony Husband last year that I realised this had been the original plan for OiNK before it was agreed to do a larger fortnightly.

 The price reduction didn’t mean much to us kids but it did appease my parents somewhat and in the end we were getting 48 pages every fortnight.
 As I’ve discussed previously the idea was to increase sales (we’d be buying twice as many) but OiNK was still more expensive than its stablemates and now had less pages.
 Originally it had the same amount but was printed on larger, glossy paper when the others were smaller newsprint.
 Even when the paper changed with #36 it still felt worth the extra cash.
-OiNK was created independently so was always going to be a few pence more, but would readers fork out more for fewer pages, especially if they were new and weren’t aware of how much OiNK crammed in?
+OiNK was created independently so was always going to be a few pence more, but would readers fork out more for fewer pages, especially if they weren’t aware of how much OiNK crammed in?

 OiNK! #36: CHANGES ARE A-TROTTER!

-Percy Plop isn’t wrong, although while the comic would present the changes as a result of a temporarily crazed editor, in reality they were permanent.
+Percy Plop isn’t wrong, although while the comic would present the changes as a result of a temporarily crazed editor in reality they were permanent.
 With Fleetway Publications now having bought IPC Magazine’s comics they decided to publish all titles on the same paper stock, which meant a good upgrade for the others but a downgrade for OiNK.
 I didn’t complain though, which I’ll get to soon, and the theme for this issue was a stroke of genius.

-A bit like when the skeleton staff made a hash of #8, this issue sees some strips printed upside down, others drawn by the wrong artist, Doctor Mooney is the wrong colour and other such randomness occurs.
+A bit like when the skeleton staff made a hash of #8 this issue sees some strips printed upside down, others drawn by the wrong artist, some are coloured incorrectly and other such randomness occurs.
 Some strips, even if they don’t have something deliberately ‘wrong’ with them, seem more zany than usual, which is saying something for this comic.
-John Langford’s cover may not be the best the comic ever had but this is one of the very best issues as a whole.
+Jon Langford’s cover may not be the best the comic ever had but this is one of the very best issues as a whole.

 So what did the team think of the physical changes and did Fleetway enforce any other alterations?
 “We were all disappointed initially with the changes but, fortunately, it didn’t dampen our spirit so it was ‘business as usual’ producing the best content within our means,” co-creator/co-editor Patrick Gallagher told me.
 “Though the publisher changed from IPC to Fleetway, Bob Paynter still held his position as Group Editor and it was him we were answerable to, with the same amount of creative freedom as before.
 It was still fun to produce.”

-Maybe to soften the blow for fans of the glossy paper (now on thicker matt stock, slightly thinner in width) or maybe to publicise it for new readers as the publisher pushed their new purchases, this and the next two issues would have these fun stickers which ended up all over my house as a kid (and on my fridge and home office door as a 40+ year-old).
-The logo shifted up into the corner in a colourful banner and this too would be kept, although shifted about and resized from issue-to-issue, emphasising the random nature of OiNK.
+Maybe to soften the blow for fans of the glossy paper (now on thicker matt stock, slightly thinner in width) or maybe to publicise it for new readers as the publisher pushed their new purchases, this and the next two issues had these fun stickers which ended up all over my house as a kid (and on my fridge and home office door as a 40+ year-old).
+The logo shifted up into the corner in a colourful banner and this too would be kept, although initially shifted about and resized from issue-to-issue, emphasising the random nature of OiNK.

 “The logo change,” continues Patrick.
 “We were running short of pink ink so we decided to reduce the size of the pink logo to economise.”
 Typical Patrick response, that.
 “Only joking.
 I think we just wanted to experiment and give more room to the cover illustration, knowing we could always change back to the bigger logo, which we ultimately did.”
 That would happen when OiNK went weekly in the new year.
 I really enjoyed the way it looked over these issues though and it did indeed give more space to some fantastic covers, as you’ll see soon.

-So what was the comic’s reasoning behind the sudden changes we readers found in our hands?
+So what was the comic’s reason behind the sudden changes we readers found in our hands?

-Written by Mark Rodgers and drawn by Ian Jackson, as you can see Uncle Pigg introduces himself to new readers the way he did in the soft relaunch issue, #15 (which also gave away the first of three free gifts).
+Written by Mark Rodgers and drawn by Ian Jackson Uncle Pigg introduces himself to new readers the way he did in the soft relaunch issue, #15 (which also gave away the first of three free gifts).
 This normally happened when a comic got a new look, something I enjoyed every time it happened with Transformers, for example.
 It’s understandable and didn’t detract from the strip for established pig pals.
 As Percy says in that final panel anything could happen, and everything did!
-On the very next page is an upside down strip, along with the image of Percy I showed at the top of the review, commentating on the new paper.
+On the very next page is an upside down strip, along with the image of Percy I showed at the top of this review, commentating on the new paper.

 We’ll get to possibly the craziest strip OiNK had produced up to this stage in a minute but first comes something of a spiritual successor to last issue’s Arctic Adventure, although I’m sure it’s more of a coincidence.
 Either way, Tarzham the Apeman is a fantastic, funny strip I just had to include.
-Written by Tony Husband and drawn by Chas Sinclair, the same winning partnership behind semi-regular Lashie the Wonder Pig, it’s another tale taking shots (no pun intended) at cowardly animal hunters.
+Written by Tony Husband and drawn by Chas Sinclair, the same winning partnership behind semi-regular Lashy the Wonder Pig, it’s another tale taking shots (no pun intended) at cowardly animal hunters.

 Tony is a huge supporter of animal rights and conservation, often sharing his opinions on hunters on social media in his inimitable style, using funny cartoons to make his point.
-I think the first speech balloon on the second page sums up those sorts of people, and the solution to the problem not only highlights the stupidity and greed of hunters but it’s a genuinely made me laugh out loud.
+I think the first speech balloon on the second page sums up those sorts of people, and the solution to the problem not only highlights the stupidity and greed of hunters but it genuinely made me laugh out loud.
 The ending is similar to Simon Thorp’s last time but both strips work so well I’m glad we got both.

-Contributing to 40 issues of OiNK altogether, Ed McHenry would become best known for two particular things, his regular strip Wally of the West, a character I thought was in OiNK a lot more than he actually was (in reality only appearing in 12 and not until #53) and OiNK’s quiz pages, examples of which I’ve shown in the reviews for #6 and #12.
+Contributing to 40 issues of OiNK altogether, Ed McHenry would become best known for two particular things: his regular strip Wally of the West, a character I thought was in OiNK a lot more than he actually was (in reality only appearing in 12 and not until #53) and OiNK’s quiz pages, examples of which I’ve shown in the reviews for #6 and #12.
 However, we also enjoyed a selection of one-off characters from Ed, such as The Loon Ranger and his horse Radish.

 Strips like these from Ed would become more regular during this period, yet another reason why this is my very favourite period in OiNK’s run.
 Below this is a quick three-panel Hadrian Vile which is a bit strange for one of the comic’s main characters.
-The excuse given is that the crazed Uncle Pigg ate Hadrian’s diary but in reality the next chapter in his story would perfectly fit the next issue’s theme instead, so for this issue a quick stop gap was needed so they could postpose his strip until next time.
+The excuse given is that the crazed Uncle Pigg ate Hadrian’s diary but in reality the next chapter in his story would perfectly fit the next issue’s theme instead, so for this issue a quick stop gap was needed so they could postpose his strip until his three pages next time.
 There’s also a tiny Frank Sidebottom strip about the end of the school term, apparently printed ten months too early according to the note underneath.

 If all that sounds crazy you haven’t seen anything yet.
 Jeremy Banx’s strips are known for their surreal humour and random daftness.
 He’s always able to take a ludicrous idea that really shouldn’t work and turn it into pure comedy gold.
 Already peculiar on a regular basis, how could a Burp strip stand out in an issue themed around being peculiar?
 How about a story involving him wanting a Cary Grant tattoo on his meters-long tongue?
 This includes a panel that I never forgot after seeing it.
 I’m sure you’ll be able to tell which one.